jessonfoo/p001/week_3/8_cultural_blog.md

 Overall, what do you think of using pairing and feedback to guide your learning?

 *Remember, there is no minimum length, but write this for an audience.*

-## Submission
-Link to your blog on the index of your site and sync your changes.

-Share your blog on the google+ community under "Blog Posts!"
-Read others blogs.
-What did you like about them?